Israeli fashion: History

 In the kibbutz egalitarian culture, the special dress served as an intentional anti-fashion.
 While the tembel hat, symbolised the agricultural hard-work.

 In the early years of the state, Ruth Dayan, wife of Moshe Dayan, founded Maskit, a fashion and decorative arts house that helped to create jobs for new immigrants while preserving the Jewish ethnic crafts of various communities living in Israel.
 In 1955, Dayan met fashion designer Finy Leitersdorf, who designed clothes and accessories for Maskit for 15 years.
 The two collaborated on a joint exhibit of Maskit designs at the Dizengoff Museum (today the Tel Aviv Museum).
 Maskit produced textiles, clothing, objets d’art and jewelry.

 In 1956, Lea Gottlieb founded Gottex, a high-fashion beachwear and swimwear company that became a leading exporter of designer bathing suits.

 Israeli fashion has been worn by some of the world's most famous women, among them Jackie Kennedy, Princess Diana, Katharine Hepburn, Elizabeth Taylor and Sarah Jessica Parker.
-Beyonce and Lady Gaga have worn gowns with a metallic bodice design by Alon Livne, and Beyonce commissioned Livne to create her wardrobe for her Mrs. Carter Show World Tour in 2013.
+Beyoncé and Lady Gaga have worn gowns with a metallic bodice design by Alon Livne, and Beyoncé commissioned Livne to create her wardrobe for her Mrs. Carter Show World Tour in 2013.
 Livne has also designed outfits for the Hunger Games film series.

 Maskit which closed in 1994, reopened in 2013 with the support of billionaire industrialist Stef Wertheimer and took part in Moscow's Mercedes Benz Fashion Week that year.